 This is by no means an exhaustive list of what you can find at the Texas Medical Center, and it’s already clear why the TMC is a destination for millions of people - both visitors and residents - every year.

-Regardless of what brings you to the TMC, you’ll need to find accommodation.
+Regardless of what type of work brings you to the TMC, you’ll need to find a great neighborhood to live in.
 Many of the surrounding neighbors offer easy access to public transport and the MetroRail Red-line.
 Like any other bustling center, countless neighborhoods and towns have sprung up around the Texas Medical Center.
 Now, you just need to decide where to live.